owntheweb/static-nextjs-blog/posts/2009/do-it-with-drupal-seminar-in-new-orleans.md

 I feel Drupal is an overwhelmingly fantastic platform in zillions of ways, but here are the big weaknesses picked up at different sessions and conversations:

 *   Drupal sites are slow compared to other sites, with steps that can be taken to speed things back up.
 *   The built in search feature performance decreases and/or gives out after the website hits a certain scale.
 The quality of search could also use improvements.
-Others have used [Acquia's hosted search services](https://acquia.com/blog/enabling-acquia-search-and-apache-solr) to nail the issue at a cost.
+Others have used [Acquia's hosted search services] *-link archived-* to nail the issue at a cost.
 *   It has sharp learning curve for developers.
 More options and flexibility also means more complexity.
 It takes a while to get in the game when getting into serious development.
 From my perspective things moved forward quickly after climbing some cliffs.
 *   People say it's difficult to create unit tests to see how much traffic the website can handle.
 *   Working on a local environment and pushing stuff to a live website can cause brain splitting headaches.